-A data source is the encoded geographical information required for your vGIS system.
-The "Data Sources" subcategory allows you to add, edit, remove and map data sources from the vGIS Admin Portal (Fig. 1).
+A datasource is the geospatial data that you want to visualize in the vGIS system.
+The Datasources tab allows you to add, edit, remove and map data sources from the vGIS Admin Portal (Fig. 1).

-vGIS is designed to aggregate data from multiple sources and formats, including automated Autodesk and Bentley BIM repositories, Esri ArcGIS, and others.
+vGIS is designed to aggregate data from multiple sources and formats, including dynamic Autodesk and Bentley BIM repositories, Esri ArcGIS, and others.
 The system can display 3D models as accurate to-scale holograms.
 It can also convert traditional 2D GIS data into BIM-quality 3D visuals.
-Each supported file type has its own configuration settings (Fig. 2).
+Each supported file type has its own configuration settings (Fig. 1).

 - Autodesk Build